felixongom/Mailer/README.md

 You're now fully equipped with a custom, flexible mail system using PHP and PHPMailer that supports:

-✅ Gmail and other providers
+✅ Gmail and other providers.
-✅ Plain text + HTML emails
+✅ Plain text + HTML emails.
-✅ Reply-To, CC, BCC
+✅ Reply-To, CC, BCC.
-✅ Multiple recipients
+✅ Multiple recipients.
-✅ File attachments
+✅ File attachments.
-✅ Inline images (e.g., logos in HTML body)
+✅ Inline images (e.g., logos in HTML body).
 ✅ Sending multiple email.
-✅ Images
+✅ Images.

 ## Usage
 It has two ways of using it, passing parameters as an associative array or using the Object format to assign parameters